PCOS, Pelvic Pain, and Physical Therapy

 #6 Discuss medications with your provider.

 Medication is the most common treatment for PCOS.
-Whether you’re going to try a simple birth control pill or a more involved progestin therapy, there are plenty of medications your doctor can prescribe to help you treat and manage PCOS.
+Whether a simple birth control pill or a more involved progestin therapy, there are plenty of medications your doctor can prescribe to help you treat and manage PCOS.
 Especially if you’re battling infertility!
 Talk with your provider to get the support you deserve.

 Start PT today.